pitterpereira/pitterpereira/README.md

 In addition to my job and studies, I dedicate a good portion of my free time to deepen my knowledge and expand my portfolio.

+Among some of my works, in 2014 I created a telephone services application for Android devices, which was downloaded by more than 2000 people.

 Currently, I'm focused on improving my skills in front-end development tools, but I'm also interested in areas such as back-end and project management.

 To learn more about my professional background and skills, check out my profile on Linkedin: <a href="https://linkedin.com/in/pitterpereira" target="blank"><img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/linkedin/linkedin-original.svg" width="20" height="14"/></a>